-Major news organizations are calling it the perfect storm.
-While the International Air Transport Association (IATA) predicts that air travel will almost double in the next 20 years, from 4 billion to 7.8 billion passengers, the Federal Aviation Administration (FAA) says the number of pilots has decreased 30 percent in the last 30 years and unless something is done, it’s only going to get worse.
+Major news organizations are calling future pilot career paths and the growing need for pilots the perfect storm.
+While the International Air Transport Association (IATA) predicts that air travel will almost double in the next 20 years, from 4 billion to 7.8 billion passengers, the Federal Aviation Administration (FAA) says the number of pilots has decreased 30 percent in the last 30 years and, unless something is done, it’s only going to get worse.

-The downward trend for pilot shortage shows no end in sight, and the outpacing of demand over supply could warrant the doom and gloom pictures being painted for the airline industry over the next two decades.
+For the time being, the downward trend for pilot shortages shows no end in sight, and the outpacing of demand over supply could warrant a drastic change in the airline industry over the next two decades.

 The greatest demand is expected to be in the Asia-Pacific region as it surpasses the United States.
-More than half the new passengers in the next 20 years are anticipated from that region.
-India, Indonesia, Thailand, and Turkey will all enter the top-ten markets, passing up the UK, France and Italy.
+More than half the new passengers in the next 20 years are anticipated to originate from that region.
+India, Indonesia, Thailand, and Turkey will all enter the top-ten markets, passing up the United Kingdom, France, and even Italy.

 These figures could shift downward if trade liberalization and visa approvals slow, or if travel restrictions are put into place.
-On the other side, the number of passengers could triple in 20 years if there is an increase in market liberalization.
+However, the number of passengers could triple in 20 years if there is an increase in market liberalization.

-Years ago, becoming a pilot was considered prestigious, providing high salaries, nice schedules, and a lot of days off.
+Years ago, becoming a pilot was considered prestigious, offering a high salary, nice schedule, and many days off.
 The military also funneled pilots into the airlines once they had been fully trained and completed their commitment.

 Today, that has changed.
 According to CNN, some of the factors that have affected the industry include: the Airline Deregulation Act of 1978 that brought in the low-cost carrier; the 9/11 attacks that affected the financial health of the airlines; major airlines declaring bankruptcy; and pilots who were downgraded in position and pay due to the financial troubles and lack of passengers.

-“Retirements at U.S. airlines will start to rise precipitously starting in 2021 as the current crop of pilots turns 65, the mandated age of retirement,” says CNN Business.
-Almost half of pilots flying today are Baby Boomers and they are about to retire.
+Beginning in 2021, retirements at U.S. airlines will start to rise exponentially as the current field of pilots turns 65, the mandated age of retirement.
+As a result, nearly half of all pilots flying today are Baby Boomers and are about to retire.

 Complicating matters, there seems to be a bidding war going on as well.
-China, for instance, is competing heavily to attract experienced foreign captains by offering annual salaries up to $314,000, tax-free.
+For example, China is competing heavily to attract experienced foreign captains by offering annual salaries up to $314,000, tax-free.

 The shortage also poses a threat for private aviation as private and business aviation competes against the big airlines for qualified pilots, and some say private aviation is growing at a faster pace than commercial travel.

-As they seek a solution to the problem and recognize that it must be done quickly, some airlines are planning to expand their in-house training programs.
+As they seek a solution in a timely fashion, some airlines are planning to expand their in-house training programs.
 Quantas Airways plans to invest $15 million in a new flying school, while Emirates opened a $135 million flight training academy last year that can train 600 new pilots.

-On a smaller scale, there are people leaving their current jobs every day and hopping on the track to pilot as they see the hiring wave in front of them.
-The Aircraft Owners and Pilots Association (AOPA) tells the story of three of them—a stay-at-home mom, a corporate pilot, and a flight-school owner – all who have started over in one way or another.
-Most important to them, rather than pay, as long as it was reasonable, was their quality of life, the predictability, and transparency of the major airlines, and working close to home.
+On a smaller scale, there are people leaving their current jobs every day and joining the aviation industry as they see the hiring wave in front of them.
+The Aircraft Owners and Pilots Association (AOPA) tells the story of three such individuals – a stay-at-home mom, a corporate pilot, and a flight-school owner – all who started over in one way or another.
+Most important to them, rather than a fair compensation, was quality of life, the predictability and transparency of major airlines, and working close to home.